Skip to main content

 Administering it in a pulsatile fashion mimics the natural release from the hypothalamus, prompting the pituitary to secrete both LH and FSH.
 This makes it a more comprehensive approach than hCG alone, as it supports both testosterone production (via LH) and the direct stimulation of Sertoli cells for spermatogenesis (via FSH).
 It keeps the entire HPG axis engaged, which may offer advantages for long-term testicular health and a potentially easier recovery of natural function post-therapy.

 SERMs, such as enclomiphene and clomiphene citrate, offer another elegant solution.
 These oral medications work by blocking estrogen receptors in the hypothalamus.
-Since estrogen provides to the HPG axis, inhibiting its action leads the brain to perceive a low estrogen environment.
+Since estrogen provides negative feedback to the HPG axis, inhibiting its action leads the brain to perceive a low estrogen environment.

 In response, the hypothalamus increases its output of GnRH, which then stimulates the pituitary to produce more LH and FSH.
 This boosts the body’s own testosterone and sperm production.
 Enclomiphene is often preferred as it is the pure, trans-isomer of clomiphene citrate, which has been shown to effectively raise testosterone levels while maintaining semen parameters.